Native QR Factorization on Programmable Photonic Meshes: Optical implementation of the QR eigenvalue iteration

 Since the QR factorization is performed column by column, some hardware simplifications are possible.
-For example, replacing the full left module with a single array $X_N$ can reduce optical depth.
+For example, replacing the full left module with a single column preparation in Fig.~\ref{fig:2.3} can reduce optical depth.
 In that case, one must ensure that at each internal step the incident distribution matches the required column of $Q^{(R)\dagger}$.
-If $Q^{(R)}$ has been characterized, the needed physical parameters can be set in $O(N)$ time per column.
+If $Q^{(R)}$ has been characterized, the needed physical parameters can be set in $O(1)$ time per column.

 The proposed scheme can be readily modified to implement the shifted QR algorithm, a standard technique for accelerating convergence \cite{arbenzLectureNotesSolving2016}.
 This extension is straightforward because applying a shift manifests as a simple correction to a single component of the output vector for each injected column input.
-For a target matrix $A$ preprocessed to Hessenberg form (see next section), the implicit Q theorem guarantees that a single pair of Givens arrays $Q^{(R)}=X_N$, $Q^{(L)}=Y_N$ is sufficient to perform QR iterations with shifts using the ``chasing the bulge'' technique \cite{golubMatrixComputations2013} (Theorem 7.4.2 and Paragraph 8.3.5).
-This greatly simplifies the optical scheme, although it provides no asymptotic speedup relative to digital implementations in this case.
+For a target matrix $A$ preprocessed to Hessenberg form (see next section), the implicit Q theorem guarantees that a single pair of concentrators (in the Givens ladder form) $Q^{(R)}=X_N$, $Q^{(L)}=Y_N$ is sufficient to perform QR iterations with shifts using the ``chasing the bulge'' technique \cite{golubMatrixComputations2013} (Theorem 7.4.2 and Paragraph 8.3.5).
+This greatly simplifies the optical scheme.